 AI-powered chatbot technology has the potential to spawn more entrepreneurs and innovation, as well as boost the productivity of internal IT development.
-As a result, a new generation of modernized applications that address specific business needs and improve productivity will be introduced.
+As a result, a new generation of modernised applications that address specific business needs and improve productivity will be introduced.

-The federal team I’m part of at ServiceNow is excited about the prospect of AI-powered chatbot technology revolutionizing the way government agencies serve citizens.
+The federal team I’m part of at ServiceNow is excited about the prospect of AI-powered chatbot technology revolutionising the way government agencies serve citizens.
 AI chatbots could improve the accessibility and responsiveness of government services.

 Citizens who struggle to understand government processes when filling out paperwork could receive guidance from AI-powered chatbots.
 In turn, government agencies could streamline government processes and improve their service efficiency by automating redundant tasks, such as scheduling appointments, processing forms, and answering frequently asked questions.